Device-independent randomness expansion against quantum side information: Parameter determination and Experimental Results

 \subsection{Parameter determination}

 The implementation of the protocol depends on several parameters which we can choose in advance.
-Firstly, we pre-determine the testing probability $\gamma$ based on a 10 minute-Bell test at a repetition frequency of 200 KHz.
-The counts are summarized in Tab.~\ref{tab:training}.
-With $\wexp=0.750809$, the optimal testing probability $\gamma_{\mathrm{opt}}$ is basically independent of soundness error $\epsound$ and completeness error $\epcomplete$ as shown in Tab.~\ref{tab:optgamma}.
+Firstly, we pre-determine the testing probability $\gamma$ based on a $10$ minute-Bell test at a repetition frequency of $200$~ KHz for both experiments.
+The counts are summarized in Table~\ref{tab:training}.
+With $\wexp=0.750809$ and $\wexp=0.752487$, the optimal testing probability $\gamma_{\mathrm{opt}}$ is basically independent of soundness error $\epsound$ and completeness error $\epcomplete$ as shown in Table~\ref{tab:optgamma}.
 The amount of randomness expansion we achieve depends on the testing probability, $\gamma$.
-In Fig.~\ref{Fig:fix} we show this behaviour, indicating the value chosen in our experiment ($\gamma=1.194\times10^{-4}$).
-Although this was chosen slightly sub-optimally, it is sufficient for our purposes.
+In Figure~\ref{Fig:fix} we show this behaviour, indicating the values chosen in our experiments (black plus, $\gamma=3.264\times10^{-4}$ and black cross, $\gamma=1.194\times10^{-4}$).
+Although they were chosen slightly sub-optimally, it is sufficient for our purposes.

-With $\wexp=0.750809$ and choose the soundness and completeness errors to be $\epsound = 5.74\times10^{-8}$ and $\epcomplete = 1\times10^{-6}$, randomness expansion is expected to be witnessed within 200 hours.
-To ensure success we run the experiment for slightly longer than this (220 hours), corresponding to $3.168\times10^{12}$ rounds.
+With the corresponding $\wexp$ values above and choosing the soundness and completeness errors to be $\epsound=3.09\times10^{-12}$ and $\epcomplete=1\times10^{-6}$, randomness expansion is expected to be witnessed within $200$ hours for the space-like experiment and $12.5$ hours for the main experiment, respectively.
+To ensure success we run the experiments for slightly longer than this ($220$ hours and $19.2$ hours), corresponding to $3.168\times10^{12}$ and $1.3824\times10^{11}$ rounds, respectively.
+The randomness generation and consumption with time are shown in Figure~\ref{fig:expansion}.
 In Table~\ref{Tab:err} we show how the amount of randomness would vary by adjusting the completeness and soundness errors.